TimHasenbein/Haplofun/README.md

 ## Installation

 Prefer running the app locally?
-Haplofun can be downloaded and run entirely on your own machine, which removes the file-size limits imposed on the public server.
+Haplofun can be downloaded and run entirely on your own machine, which allows custom changes eg. for the file-size limits imposed on the public server.

-**Prerequisites:** R **4.5.1** (the version this app is locked against) and [renv](https://rstudio.github.io/renv/) (installed automatically on first run if missing).
+**Prerequisites:** R **4.5.1** (the version this app is locked against) and [renv](https://rstudio.github.io/renv/).

 ```bash
 git clone https://github.com/TimHasenbein/Haplofun.git